rhysfaultless-cpr/cpr-documentation-docusaurus/README.md

 2. Refer to [Docusaurus's guide](https://docusaurus.io/docs/next/markdown-features) for supported Markdown features
 3. For advanced users, refer to [Markdown MDX](https://mdxjs.com/) for adding React Components to a Markdown file
 4. for advanced users, you may create React pages using *.js* or *.ts* file types

+## Where should I place files

+1. Markdown page

+        /docs

+2. Markdown component, like a section to be reused in multiple pages

+        /docs/0_components

+3. Images

+        /static/img